nus-cs2103-AY2425S1/ip/docs/README.md

 You can add a task and set the date it should be completed by.

-This adds a task with a deadline to your task list.
+This adds a task with a deadline to your task list (date must be in YYYY-MM-DD format).

 Example: `deadline read book /by 2024-09-17`